-On October 19, 2018, the Company completed a plan of arrangement under the Business Corporation Act (Ontario) (the "Arrangement") pursuant to which, among other things, it raised additional financing and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
+On October 19, 2018, the Company completed a plan of arrangement carried out under the Business Corporation Act (Ontario) (the "Arrangement") pursuant to which, among other things, it raised additional financing and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
 In connection with the Arrangement, the Company acquired an initial portfolio of loans and other investments with credit-oriented characteristics and now actively manages and monitors its loan portfolio on an ongoing basis.
-The Company's primary objective is to actively source, evaluate, underwrite, monitor, and invest in additional loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
+The Company is an emerging asset management and investment firm primarily focused on investing in public and private debt securities.
+The Company holds and actively manages and monitors a portfolio of loans and other investments with credit-oriented characteristics.
+The Company intends to actively source, evaluate, underwrite, monitor, and primarily invest in additional loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
 Further, in connection with the Arrangement, the Company acquired Great Lakes Senior MLC I LLC ("MLC I"), in exchange for the issuance of an aggregate of 3,292,952 common shares of the Company (411,619 common shares after giving effect to the share consolidation completed on December 3, 2019.
-See Note 5 "Shareholders Equity").
-In connection with the Arrangement, MLC I acquired approximately \$16.0 million of primarily U.S.-based diversified senior secured loans and the Company directly acquired \$7.3 million and CAD\$5.1 million of loans.
+See Note 6 "Shareholders Equity").
+In connection with the Arrangement, MLC I acquired approximately \$16.0 million of primarily U.S.-based diversified senior secured loans and the Company directly acquired \$7.3 million and CAD\$5.1 million of loans sourced from BC Partners Advisors L.P. ("BC Partners"), which loans formed a part of the Company's initial seed portfolio.